yasmeenragheb/Airline-Delay/README.md

 Diverted: Flag indicating if the flight was diverted.

-flight id: Unique identifier for the flight.
+Flight ID: Unique identifier for the flight.

 Flight Num: Flight number.